10 things to do before starting a business

 3. Budgeting

 Starting a business will require money.
-This may be money you may not have right away.
-For getting capital, many people seek to their family or friends first, but if that’s not enough, you may try to search for investors and venture capitalists.
-Another option is to apply for business loans through banks.
+You might not have the money right away.
+In order to get capital, many people look to their family or friends, but if that’s not enough, you may try to get investors or venture capitalists onboard.
+Another option is to apply for a business loan at a bank.

 4. Personas

-Before making a business, it is valuable to know who your potential customers are.
+Before making a business, it’s valuable to know who your potential customers are.
 Personas are fictional but realistic descriptions of a typical user of a product or service.
-Personas are built up by descriptions of the fictional people, their challenges, purchase habits and goals.
-By creating personas, you determine what they would like to purchase, when they purchase it and needs that you can cover.
+Personas are made by describing the scenario a typical customer finds themselves in, along with the obstacles they face, purchase habits and goals.
+By creating personas, you figure out what your customers want to purchase, when they are more likely to purchase it and what you can provide to cover their needs.

-For people to find you, it is important to have a professional website that showcase your products or services.
-It doesn’t have to be very advanced at the beginning, but you should have the most important information available, such as what does your business do, how to contact you, prices and so on.
-There are a lot of free tools to create websites for free, and you don’t need much experience with coding or designing.
+For people to find you, it’s important to have a professional website that showcases your products or services.
+It doesn’t have to be very advanced, but it should include the most important, such as what your business does, how to contact you, prices and so on.
+There are a lot of free tools available to create websites, and you often don’t need much experience with coding or designing.

 6. Look at your competitors